cdailey2/Breast_Cancer_Detection/README.md

 <br>

 ### Data Collection, Storage, Cleaning, and Validation
-The data were collected from the UC Irvine Machinee Learning Repository
+The data were collected from the <a href='https://archive.ics.uci.edu/dataset/15/breast+cancer+wisconsin+original'>UC Irvine Machinee Learning Repository</a>.

 <br>

 ### Machine Learning Models